swcarpentry/board/motion-of-no-confidence.md

 members and the Software Carpentry community at large should be able to evict the delinquent member.

+An early election must be immediately scheduled if:

-If at any time the Steering Committee passes (following their usual voting rules) a motion of no confidence or the [Foundation Membership][membership] submits a petition signed by over half of the Foundation Members, early elections must be immediately scheduled.
+1. The Steering Committee passes a motion of no confidence or
+2. The [Foundation Membership][membership] submits a petition signed by over half of the Foundation Members.

 The early elections may occur no sooner than 45 days and no later than 60 days from the motion's passing or petition's submission.
 Other than the shorter lead time, the [usual election rules][election]